jfrancoiscollin/ClinReport/README.md

 <img src="man/figures/README-unnamed-chunk-1-1.png" width="90%" />

-# Put the results in a docx document with officer
+# Put the results in a Microsoft Word or a R markdown document with officer

 ``` r